 Audio: The AAC-LC codec, at 320 kbit/s and 48 kHz (maximum), is recommended.

-- To be eligible for the Awards, Entrants must complete the online entry form and submit their production as described in points 1 and 2 (above) by the close of entries: Midday AEST, Friday 29 May 2020.
-Entrants must also upload a minimum of three (3) still images from their production, and must finalise payment of their Entry Fee(s) by the close of entries: Midday AEST, Thursday 29 May 2020.
+- To be eligible for the Awards, Entrants must complete the online entry form and submit their production as described in points 1 and 2 (above) by the close of entries: midday AEST, Friday 4 June 2021.
+Entrants must also upload a minimum of three (3) still images from their production, and must finalise payment of their Entry Fee(s) by the close of entries: midday AEST, Friday 4 June 2021.
 We recommend completing your entry submission earlier, to allow for unforeseen issues that may arise.

-- The ATOM Awards are open to residents of Australia and New Zealand only.
-Entries may be in any language, but non-English audio (or important on-screen text) must have English subtitles.
+- The ATOM Awards are only open to residents of Australia and New Zealand, and to creators of productions produced in Australia and/or New Zealand.
+Entries may be in any language, but non-English audio (and important on-screen text) must have English subtitles.

 - An Entrant may submit a production into multiple Awards categories, provided that the Entrant pays the requisite Entry Fee for each category.
 Details of the Entry Fees and the methods of payment are outlined on the first page of the Entry System.

 - An Entrant may submit multiple productions into any given Awards category, provided that the Entrant pays the requisite Entry Fee for each production submitted.